Trade Ideas Review

 You can also customize the columns in the scan results to include whatever data points are relevant to your trading strategy.

-Market Explorer is one of the new tools in Trade Ideas.
-This tool features “expert-crafted” scans from the team at Trade Ideas.
-These scans are unique in that they look for specific “setups” that may otherwise be difficult to identify with quantitative criteria.
+Market Explorer is one of the newest tools in Trade Ideas.
+This tool features handmade scans from the team behind Trade Ideas.
+The scans are unique in that they look for specific setups that may otherwise be difficult to identify with quantitative criteria.

-If you have ever tried to scan for a specific chart pattern, you probably ran into this issue.
-How exactly do you create quantitative scan filters for a chart pattern such as a bull flag or a gap fill?
+If you have ever tried to scan for a specific chart pattern, you have probably run into this issue.
+For example, how exactly do you create quantitative scan filters for a chart pattern such as a bull flag or a gap fill?

 - Bull Flags and Bear Flags

 - Gap Fills

 The results are impressive.
 For example, here are the results from a closing range breakout scan: